Is Montana state’s gun laws something that has got you on your toes?

 Montana Gun Laws Overview

-Fortunate or unfortunate as it may sound, Montana has some of the most permissive gun control laws in the whole of the United States.
+Montana has some of the most permissive gun control laws in the whole of the United States.
+The federal government has some restrictions in place, but gun control legislation is primarily a state’s responsibility.

 As visitors to Montana, it’s important to familiarize oneself with these laws while still enjoying the state’s natural beauty and unique culture.